John is a connoisseur of words who is currently on a journey to fully understand what it means to become a true wordsmith and marketer.

 Well-written essays are made out of text blocks or sections that create a logical, step-by-step flow for your readers.
 It should feel like a linear journey where you build up the readers' knowledge.

 Like math, you need to learn addition before proceeding to multiplication.
 If you're writing about global warming, your first few sections should be:

 - Why do we need to be concerned?

 It would be confusing if you talked about stopping global warming at the very start and then discussed its definition.
 The questions above serve as headings; they emphasize what readers should expect reading this section.
 It also serves as your outline.

 If you're short of around 500 words, the best approach would be to add more headings.
 You may also expand your previous sections by adding a sub-heading, especially when that section is intricate.

 Think about what you can add to make your essay more helpful, enjoyable, and impactful to your readers (whether you are writing a narrative or persuasive essay).
 If further information would supplement your message, don't be afraid to add that to your piece.
-How to make your essays longer is easy when your focus is to provide genuine value to your readers.
+How to make your essay longer is easy when your focus is to provide genuine value to your readers.

 Some of you might write examples for the sake of giving out one.
 The best practice is to identify sections in your essay that require one or need supporting evidence.

 Suppose one of your sections discusses ways to reduce plastic pollution, don't just list items.
 Instead, write how each item works.
 Assume as if your readers don't know anything.

 - Reuse plastic bottles